frankvT/trade/pe_model/readme.md

 readme.txt
 FvT 03/2025
+# ReadMe

-This directory contains Python code to run a simple partial equilibrium (pe) model of trade for a 'large' country.
+This repository contains Python code to run a simple partial equilibrium (pe) model of trade for a 'large' country.
 This means that world prices are not a gfoven for the importer who can impact world prices by varying its level of imports, for example by setting tariffs.